MicrosoftDocs/cpp-docs/docs/c-runtime-library/huge-val-huge.md

 ```

 ## Remarks
  `HUGE_VAL` is the largest representable double value.
 This value is returned by many run-time math functions when an error occurs.
-For some functions, –`HUGE_VAL` is returned. `HUGE_VAL` is defined as `_HUGE`, but run-time math functions return `HUGE_VAL`.
+For some functions, -`HUGE_VAL` is returned. `HUGE_VAL` is defined as `_HUGE`, but run-time math functions return `HUGE_VAL`.
 You should also use `HUGE_VAL` in your code for consistency.

 ## See Also
  [Global Constants](../c-runtime-library/global-constants.md)